 Challenges in Nursing: How to Overcome Them

 Nursing is a difficult profession and isn’t for everyone.
 Some major challenges that present themselves include nurse shortage, exposure to illness, workplace violence, and much more.
-Let’s have an open and honest conversation about some nursing challenges and walk through tips to overcome them, shift after shift.
+Let’s have an open conversation about some nursing challenges and walk through tips to overcome them, shift after shift.

 The nursing shortage has been increasing throughout the last few years.
 This leads to more medical errors, patient falls and impacts the patient’s quality of care.
-The nurse shortage puts more stress on working nurses which can cause burnout.
+The nurse shortage puts more stress on working nurses which can also cause burnout.

 But why the shortage?
 Many variables create this problem.
 A study by Science Daily found that 40% of nurses were over the age of 50.
-Which means more nurses are retiring.
+This means more nurses are retiring.
 This causes a problem; while a large number are retiring, the baby boomer generation is increasing and needing more care – this creates an imbalance in the industry.

 To overcome this challenge it will take many people sitting at a table discussing and working towards a change.
-What you can do is let the leadership of the hospital or facility know your concerns and observations related to the nursing shortage, familiarize yourself with legislation related to nurse-patient ratios in your state, and help mentor new nurses.
+What you can do as a nurse is let the leadership of the hospital or facility know your concerns and observations related to the nursing shortage, familiarize yourself with legislation related to nurse-patient ratios in your state, and help mentor new nurses.

 Increased Exposure to Sickness